articles

 Honoring MLK Jr. With a Day of Service in the Berkshires

-Martin Luther King Jr. Day is Jan.
-15th
+Martin Luther King Jr. Day is Jan.19th

-By Berkshires Macaroni Kid January 8, 2024
+By Berkshires Macaroni Kid January 14, 2026

 Dr. Martin Luther King, Jr. described a “fierce urgency of now” when he spoke at the March on Washington in 1963.
-Now, nearly 60 years later, his words have renewed meaning.
+Now, over 60 years later, his words have renewed meaning.
 They remind us we are stronger when we march forward, together.

 In recognition of Dr. King’s legacy of service and leadership to gain equality for all Americans, Congress designated the Martin Luther King Jr. federal holiday as a national day of service in 1994.
 AmeriCorps leads the effort each year.

 Observed each year on the third Monday in January — which falls on Jan.
-15 in 2024 — the MLK Day of Service is the only federal holiday designated as a national day of service.
+19th in 2026 — the MLK Day of Service is the only federal holiday designated as a national day of service.
 Since its inception, MLK Day of Service has grown and its impact has increased as more Americans embraced the idea that citizenship involves taking an active role to make communities better.

 Serving on MLK Day can be an entry point for ongoing volunteer effort and help build connections that strengthen communities.
 Through service, we can build more equitable and just communities to underpin racial equity, expand civic opportunities, and foster respect for individual differences — all great lessons for our children.